watson-developer-cloud/salesforce-sdk/examples/discovery/README.md

 Now that we have our resulting object, we can access its properties or print it out.
 By default, all response models in the SDK print out in JSON, coinciding with the service response and making debugging simple.
 At the end of the above code, we print out our `ListEnvironmentsResponse` model to see what came back from the service.

+To execute the provided code, click on the "Execute" button at the bottom of the anonymous code window.
+Ensure the "Open Log" option is checked.
+If a log window doesn't open up automatically, double-click on the top row of the "Logs" window at the bottom of the page to do so.
 Be sure to check the "Debug Only" option to see only the desired output.
-After executing the code above, you should see something like the following, with the highlighted property the desired ID.
+After execution, you should see something like the following, with the highlighted property the desired ID.
 Be sure to write this down for later use.

 ![listEnvironments response](readme_images/list_environments_response.png "listEnvironments response")